contentauth/c2pa-rs/README.md

 The Adobe team produces nightly snapshots of this crate via a `nightly` branch, which we use for testing the impact of pending changes to upstream dependencies.

-You may wish to use these builds for your own testing ahead of our releases, you may include the SDK via the following `Cargo.toml` entry:
+You may wish to use these builds for your own testing ahead of our releases, you may include the library via the following `Cargo.toml` entry:

 ```toml
 c2pa = { git = "https://github.com/contentauth/c2pa-rs.git", branch = "nightly", features = [...]}